-In present paper, we are interested in the bifurcation of critical periods, roughly speaking, the emergence or disappearance of critical period as we perturb a period annulus enclosing a center.
-One could get critical period bifurcation by perturbing the periodic orbits of isochronous systems \cite{EFAA,MGJV}, we ask for the number of critical period orbits that persists.
-In a similar manner as in studying limit cycle bifurcation whether if the period orbit persists after a small perturbation of the continua of periodic orbits enclosing a center which is known as the weakened Hilbert's 16th problem first posed by Arnold \cite{VIAD}.
+In present paper, we are interested in the bifurcation of critical periods, roughly speaking, the emergence or disappearance of critical period by perturbing a period annulus enclosing a center.
+In particular perturbing the periodic orbits surrounding isochronous center \cite{EFAA,MGJV}, we ask for the number of critical period orbits that persists.
+In a similar manner as in studying limit cycle bifurcation whether if the period orbit persists after a small perturbation of the continua of periodic orbits enclosing a center, which is known as the weakened Hilbert's 16th problem posed by Arnold \cite{VIAD}.

 The main result is stated as follows \begin{theorem} The origin of potential system \eqref{SP} has infinitely many critical periods, it appears alternatively as maximum and minimum. \end{theorem}